Blueberry (BLB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Blueberry Historical Price

-According to the latest data gathered on Blueberry live price page, the current price of Blueberry is 0.00137518USD.
-The circulating supply of Blueberry(BLB) is 225.11M BLB , giving it a market capitalization of $309.57K.
+According to the latest data gathered on Blueberry live price page, the current price of Blueberry is 0.00148237USD.
+The circulating supply of Blueberry(BLB) is 225.11M BLB , giving it a market capitalization of $333.73K.

 The Blueberry Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BLB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.